A Kindle exclusive. Photographer Katie's broken heart will only let her give a man one night. Rock star Peter wants more.

 I’m Karen, a Midwestern girl transplanted in the South, raised on 80s music, Judy Blume, and the films of John Hughes.
 An early preoccupation with Rock ‘n’ Roll led me to spend my twenties working my way from intern to executive in the music industry.
-Now I’m a married mom of two, and instead of staying up late in rock clubs, I get up before dawn and write sexy contemporary fiction, especially rock star romance and big city love stories.
+Now I’m a married mom of two, and instead of staying up late in rock clubs, I get up before dawn and write sexy contemporary romance featuring hot heroes, served fresh.

 by Karen Booth

 You’re cute and everything, but I need my space.